livepeer/protocol/README.md

 ### Run Tests

-All tests will be executed against an instance of [ganache-cli](https://github.com/trufflesuite/ganache-cli).
+All tests will be executed via [hardhat](https://hardhat.org/guides/waffle-testing.html).

+Make sure to add relevant API keys inside `.env` file (by copying provided `.env.example`) to assist tests and deployments.

 To run all tests: